stenterello/ft_transcendence/README.md

 ## Description

 The ft_transcendence project is a multiplayer online gaming platform inspired by the classic game Pong.
 Our goal is to build a fully functional and visually appealing web app that allows users to engage in thrilling Pong matches with a twist.
-The project is divided into different components, with each component being developed by one or more contributors.
+The project is divided into different components.

 ### Frontend